ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-styles/index.md

     node: RowNode;
     // The index of the row about to be rendered
     rowIndex: number;
-    // If compiling to Angular, is the row's child scope, otherwise null.
+    // If compiling to AngularJs, is the row's child scope, otherwise null.
     $scope: any;
     // A reference to the AG Grid API.
     api: GridApi;